Canada’s FIPA Program: Its Purpose, Objective and Content

 The first step in resolving an issue with a host government is to pursue the issue directly with that host government.
 Documenting your complaint and expressing it in clear unambiguous terms are important steps in this process.
 If you believe there has been a breach of a FIPA obligation, you may wish to obtain legal advice on your options concerning recourse under the FIPA.
-You can also contact the local Canadian Embassy.
+You can also contact the local Canadian diplomatic mission.
 They can provide you with relevant contacts should you wish to pursue the matter further.

 Each case is different, so it is it difficult to generalize, but resolving a matter through international arbitration is a long process and can take several years.

 Arbitral parties are responsible for the costs of the arbitral tribunal, payable in advance.
 Costs depend on the amount of time needed by the tribunal to hear and decide the case.
 In recent cases, the investor’s share of tribunal costs has ranged from several hundreds of thousands of dollars to over a million.
 In addition, the investor would be responsible for its own legal costs.
 A tribunal may award costs.
 For example, it may order the losing party to pay some or all of the successful party’s costs.

 For a comprehensive list of Canada's FIPAs, Ongoing FIPA Negotiations, and Recently Concluded FIPA Negotiations, please see the Negotiations and Agreements section.